 The day you bought a dishwasher, you probably thought you gave up hand-washing forever, right?
 Not so fast.
 Not everything can or should go in the dishwasher, including the kitchen tool you probably use every single day: your knife.
 It's precious, it's expensive, and your dishwasher is slowly killing it.

-Our "cutting board" of knife experts weren't always in complete agreement, but with regards to your blades and your dishwasher, they were united.
+We have six knife experts (our "cutting board" of experts, if you will) who we've turned to again and again for advice.
+They're not always in complete agreement, but with regards to your blades and your dishwasher, they are 100 percent united.
 "Please, please do not put your knife in the dishwasher," pleads Josh Moses, co-founder at Misen.
 Taylor Erkkinen, co-founder of Brooklyn Kitchen, was even more blunt: "I don't know what you're doing with your knife that you can't just clean it off."

-What else shouldn't go in the dishwasher?
-11 Things You Probably Shouldn't Put in the Dishwasher
+Other things that shouldn't go in the dishwasher: 11 Things You Probably Shouldn't Put in the Dishwasher

 What Actually Happens to Your Knife During the Wash Cycle